 Elkblom & Big Plateau Loop

-A 5.2 mile moderate rated high.
-The Big Plateau Loop gives you a great view of Teddy Roosevelt’s Park’s landscape and wildlife.
-You wander through the badlands up to a large plateau and through various other landscapes touching on some of the wilderness areas of the park as well.
-The plateau is a popular spot for bison grazing and you’ll likely see quite a few on your hike.
-Be sure to keep your distance though as on our ranger led hike he nearly had to call in for some folks in a dangerous position.
-Of note, the start of the hike crosses a stream, so consider waterproof footwear.
-Definitely my favorite of the park.
+The plateau is a popular spot for bison grazing, and you’ll likely see quite a few on your hike.
+Be sure to keep your distance, though, as on our ranger-led hike, he nearly had to call in for some folks in a dangerous position.
+Of note, the start of the hike crosses a stream, so consider waterproof footwear—my favorite of the park.
 The trail starts near Peaceful Valley Ranch.

 Painted Canyon Trail and Nature Trail

-The trail does not go through the main entrance of the South Unit, but close to the Painted Canyon Visitor Center (Exit 32 off I-94)
+The trail does not go through the main entrance of the South Unit but close to the Painted Canyon Visitor Center (Exit 32 off I-94)

 Wind Canyon Trail